cseanburns/presentations/ict310/spatial-analysis.md

 ## Spatial Analysis Techniques: GIS Demonstration

-- GIS software (such as ArcGIS or QGIS)
+- GIS software (such as QGIS or ArcGIS)
 - Data for a city (such as roads, buildings, and other infrastructure)
-    - GIS files needed
+    - GIS files needed, at a minimum
         - **Vector data layer:** This is the layer that contains the features you want to buffer, such as roads, buildings, or points of interest.
 The